 "The links from this page are the web pages of student organizations at Lebanon Valley College.
 These pages do not in any way constitute official College content and Lebanon Valley makes no effort to pre-approve, review or edit these pages.
 The views and opinions expressed in these web pages are strictly those of the student organizations that maintain the pages, and the authors of the pages themselves.
 Comments should be directed to them."

 While the College makes no effort to pre-approve, review or edit organizational web pages, it reserves the right to remove pages that it, in its sole discretion, deems inappropriate.

-All social media sites linked from an official Lebanon Valley College page must:
+All social media sites linked from an official Lebanon Valley College page or promoted in College communications must:

 - Have a faculty member or administrator as the host administrator/moderator

 - First be approved by the Office of Marketing & Communications.
-A written proposal must be submitted to the Director of Web Communications & New Media Jasmine Bucher prior for review.
+A written proposal must be submitted to the Director of Communications, Jasmine Bucher, prior for review.

 - Adhere to an appropriate level of quality deemed acceptable to the College's standards